There was laughter.

 He chuckled and pounced her.
 They rolled again, playfully pulling at each other’s tail and ears.
 He was never too rough with his her although she did occasionally get too rough with him when he pulls his ear too hard and even bit him.
 He was never angry about it.
 He found it fun.
 She never bit too hard.

 Caji was an adorable young cub.
-All the females would see him and coo at his innocent eyes and shiny, silky brown hair and his eyes and his perfect cute face that a grandmother couldn't refuse to pinch.
+All the females would see him and dote over his innocent eyes and shiny, silky brown hair and his perfect cute face that a grandmother couldn't refuse to pinch.
 Everyone adored him.